 This control, as illustrated in Figure 5-9, allows the user to enable MSC GPO traps and monitor the trap status.
 To enable a particular trap, simply click the box located beside each trap so that a check-mark appears.
-When a check-mark is present, the trap is enabled.
+When a check-mark is present, the SNMP trap is enabled.
 When a check-mark is not present, the trap is disabled.

-The MSC GPO Fault Status section defines whether a trap is present or missing.
-If the box is green, then the corresponding trap is present.
-If the box is red, then the corresponding trap is missing.
+The MSC GPO Fault Status section displays whether a GPO is activated or not.
+An activated GPO indicates a fault condition.
+If the box is green, then the corresponding GPO is not active.
+If the box is red, then the corresponding GPO has been activated by the 5601MSC.